 There are many possible causes for cerebral palsy.
-Congenital cerebral palsy can occur while a baby is still developing in the mother’s body (intrauterine), during birth, or during the young baby’s life.
-If cerebral palsy happens before the baby is born, it happens either due to genetic abnormalities than affect brain growth and development, infections, or injuries that keep the nervous system from developing correctly.
-However, a baby can be born without cerebral palsy and develop it once it leaves the womb.
+Congenital cerebral palsy can occur while a baby is still developing in the mother’s body (intrauterine), during birth or throughout the child’s life.
+If cerebral palsy happens before the baby is born, then it is due to either genetic abnormalities than affect brain growth and development, infections or injuries that keep the nervous system from developing correctly.
+However, a baby can be born without cerebral palsy and develop it once it leaves the womb as well.

 Another common cause of cerebral palsy is oxygen starvation to the infant’s brain.
-It can happen if its oxygen is cut off while the baby is being born or after it’s born.
-This could happen if the baby’s airway is blocked after its born, or if there’s damage or problems with the umbilical cord, placenta, or uterus such that the baby’s oxygen supply is cut off, causing death to cells in certain parts of the brain.
+It can happen when the baby’s oxygen is cut off during birth or after it’s born.
+This can also happen when the baby’s airway is blocked after it’s born or when there’s damage to or problems with the umbilical cord, placenta or uterus, resulting in the baby’s oxygen supply being cut off, which can kill cells in certain parts of the brain.

-It’s also possible for a baby to develop cerebral palsy (acquired) after birth, through infection, injury, accident, or other problems that may impair blood flow to the brain.
-Babies most vulnerable to acquired cerebral palsy may have other illnesses or disorders or were subject to environmental factors that can cause brain damage and/or cut off the oxygen supply, such as child abuse or medical malpractice.
+It’s also possible for a baby to develop cerebral palsy (acquired) after birth through infection, injury, accident or other problems that may impair blood flow to the brain.
+Babies who are most vulnerable to acquired cerebral palsy may have other illnesses or disorders or may have been subject to environmental factors that can cause brain damage and/or cut off the oxygen supply, such as child abuse or medical malpractice.

-Signs of cerebral palsy aren’t usually recognized as signs of the disorder in infants until they’re anywhere between two and five years old.
-The first vague sign that something is wrong is developmental delays in infants, who generally roll over, sit up, crawl, pull themselves up, and walk at roughly the same ages unless there’s something wrong.
-Infants may show low muscle tone and may appear “floppy” when picked up, as if picking up a rag doll.
+Signs of cerebral palsy aren’t usually recognized as signs of the disorder in infants until they’re anywhere between 2 and 5 years old.
+The first vague signs that something is wrong are developmental delays in infants, as babies otherwise generally roll over, sit up, crawl, pull themselves up and walk at roughly the same ages.
+Infants may show low muscle tone and may appear “floppy” when picked up, as if they’re rag dolls.
 However, there are clinical signs of cerebral palsy that parents and doctors do look for:

-- Poor Muscle Tone or Tension: muscle tone is either too tight or flaccid, or goes back and forth between too tight and flaccid.
+- Poor muscle tone or tension: Muscle tone is either too tight or too flaccid or goes back and forth between too tight and too flaccid.

-- Gait Problems: difficulty walking normally or walking at all
+- Gait problems: These involve difficulty walking normally or the inability to walk at all.

-- Reflex Problems: abnormal or absent reflexes or atypical reflexive movements.
-For example, babies should reflexively grasp anything that touches their palm, and a child with cerebral palsy may not exhibit this reflect.
+- Reflex problems: These are abnormal or absent reflexes or atypical reflexive movements.
+For example, babies should reflexively grasp anything that touches their palms, but children with cerebral palsy may not exhibit this reflex.

-- Balance Problems: difficulty with standing and sitting up
+- Balance problems: These involve difficulty standing and sitting up.

-- Posture Problems: inability to stand up straight
+- Posture problems: This is the inability to stand up straight.

-- Motor Function Problems: difficulty in doing common movements appropriate for children of the same age
+- Motor function problems: These involve difficulty when making common movements typically appropriate for children of the same age.

 Diagnosing Cerebral Palsy

-Yet, cerebral palsy is difficult to diagnose in young infants precisely because the signs could be signs of other issues, or simply a child developing more slowly than others.
+Yet, cerebral palsy is difficult to diagnose in young infants precisely because the symptoms could be signs of other issues or a child simply developing more slowly than others.
 Doctors don’t have any single test to diagnose cerebral palsy, and many diagnoses depend on long-term observations of the child and the child’s development.
-Thus, it can take months, even years before there’s an official diagnosis.
+Thus, it can take months or even years before there’s an official diagnosis.

 Cerebral palsy due to injuries at birth or after birth could be due to medical malpractice.
 Any injury or harm to a small infant that cuts off the baby’s oxygen could cause the disorder.
 It’s also possible that a baby acquired the disorder during birth because of an issue that could have been avoided, such as birth asphyxia, when the umbilical cord wraps around a baby’s neck during birth.
 Usually, this common (up to one-third of births) occurrence doesn’t cause problems because the obstetrician or midwife notices and remedies the situation right away.